2024 June 22 to 29

 If you’ve got extra vacation time to spend in Europe, we suggest you save it for after the trip, rather than before: chances are that others in the group will welcome company as they explore the culture and gay life in Geneva, Zurich, Berne, or other Swiss cities.

-Price includes: 7 nights lodging in shared or single room, with private bathroom; 6-day pass that covers MOST Jungfrau-area trains, buses and lifts, including the Jungfraujoch train; Welcome packet with map; Breakfast or breakfast supplies; Opening-night reception, orientation, and dinner; Two mid-week dinners; A beer-tasting, featuring regional specialties; Closing-night dinner at a superb local restaurant.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: 7 nights lodging in a shared or single room, with a private bathroom; 6-day pass that covers MOST Jungfrau-area trains, buses, and lifts, including the Jungfraujoch train; Welcome packet; All breakfasts, four lunches, and two dinners; HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from Grindelwald (easily accessible by train); Meals not listed here; Optional activities, such as mountain biking and paragliding; Personal expenses such as laundry, telephone charges, alcohol (except when provided with a meal), and gratuities for guides and HE Travel tour director.